charvolant/de-calixtinus/README.md

 ### The TODO List

-* A full web site implementation
+* A full website implementation
 * Start scoring stages (see the [design notes](#some-design-notes)) for
-  * Services available at the end-point and at accomodation (eg clothes washing facilities)
+  * Services available at the end-point and at accommodation (eg clothes washing facilities)
   * Services available along the way (eg. an ATM somewhere during the day)
-  * Handling the Sunday famine]
+  * Handling the Sunday famine
 * Include points of interest
   * And make allowance for breaks so that people can visit